RedHatInsights/insights-results-aggregator-mock/README.md

     {
       "check": "non_isolated_pod",
-      "description": "Alert on deployment-like objects that are not selected by any NetworkPolicy.", "remediation": "Ensure pod does not accept unsafe traffic by isolating it with a NetworkPolicy.
+      "description": "Alert on deployment-like objects that are not selected by any NetworkPolicy.", "resolution": "Ensure pod does not accept unsafe traffic by isolating it with a NetworkPolicy.
 See https://cloud.redhat.com/blog/gUID:e-to-kubernetes-ingress-network-policies for more details.", "objects": [
         {
           "kind": "DaemonSet",